qmsstudios/uosstructure/Course Descriptions/Department of Theocentric Studies Course Descriptions.md

 Research-oriented investigation of the relationship between divine omniscience and human freedom.
 Examines theories of foreknowledge, middle knowledge, open theism, compatibilism, and libertarian freedom.
 Students analyze philosophical problems in reconciling divine knowledge with human free will while developing sophisticated theoretical frameworks addressing this perennial theological and philosophical challenge.

 ### TS750: Spiritual Cognition and Transcendent Experience
 Advanced exploration of cognitive dimensions of spiritual experience and knowledge of divine reality.
 Examines contemplative knowing, mystical cognition, transformative spiritual awareness, and epistemological aspects of transcendent experience.
-Students develop innovative theoretical frameworks for understanding distinctive features of spiritual cognition while exploring implications for broader theories of consciousness and knowledge.
+Students develop innovative theoretical frameworks for understanding distinctive features of spiritual cognition while exploring implications for broader theories of consciousness and knowledge.[/su_spoiler]